spoonapps/docs/doc/examples/python_on_spoonium/containerizing_webproject.md

-## Containerizing Python Web Apps
+## Python

-In this tutorial, we'll walk you through how to create and containerize a basic web application.
+In this tutorial, we'll walk you through how to create and containerize a basic Python web application.
 We'll also show you how to automate the creation of new images of your web application using **Spoon Script** scripts and walk you through some of the basics of the Spoonium containerization network stack.

 **Topics Covered**